wg99526/MiCloudGit/README.md

 Rstudio is not required to launch MiCloud.

 ## Data Input
 Four components are required to get started: feature table, taxonomic table, metadata, and phylogenetic tree.
-Users can upload them individually as tab-limited text (.txt) and comma-delimited text (.csv), or in a single integrated file (phyloseq) as biological observation matrix (BIOM) format.
+Users can upload them individually or in a single integrated file, called phyloseq (McMurdie and Holmes, 2013).

 ### Example Data
 Two example sets (16s rRNA and Shotgun sequencing data) are available.
-The datasets will be downloaded as 'biom.Rdata' for phyloseq and 'biom.zip' for individual data.
-The 'biom.zip' file contains feature table (otu.tab.txt), taxonomic table (tax.tab.txt), metadata/sample information (sam.dat.txt), and phylogenetic tree (tree.tre).
+The datasets will be downloaded as 'biom.Rdata' for phyloseq and 'biom.zip' for individual data. 'biom.zip' file contains feature table (otu.tab.txt), taxonomic table (tax.tab.txt), metadata/sample information (sam.dat.txt), and phylogenetic tree (tree.tre).
+The example data is UK twin study data (Goodrich et al, 2014) and publicly available in the European Bioinformatics Institute (EMBL-EBI) database.

 ## Quality Control